 Our example system is given in Figure 2.
 The system realizes a trivial task.
-Eight toggle switches on the DE2 board, SW7-0, are used to turn on or off the eight green LEDs, LEDG7-0.
+Eight toggle switches on the DE-series board, SW7-0, are used to turn on or off the eight green LEDs, LEDG7-0.
 The switches are connected to the Nios II system by means of a parallel I/O interface configured to act as an input port.
 The LEDs are driven by the signals from another parallel I/O interface configured to act as an output port.
 To achieve the desired operation, the eight-bit pattern corresponding to the state of the switches has to be sent to the output port to activate the LEDs.
 This will be done by having the Nios II processor execute a program stored in the on-chip memory.
 Continuous operation is required, such that as the switches are toggled the lights change accordingly.
+Note that on a DEO-Nano board, there are only four dip switches.
+Therefore, if you have this board, use the four dip switches, SW3-0, and four LEDs, LED3-0.

 We will use the SOPC Builder to design the hardware depicted in Figure 2.
-Next, we will assign the Cyclone II pins to realize the connections between the parallel interfaces and the switches and LEDs which act as I/O devices.
+Next, we will assign the Cyclone-series pins to realize the connections between the parallel interfaces and the switches and LEDs which act as I/O devices.
 Then, we will configure the FPGA to implement the designed system.
-Finally, we will use the software tool called the Nios II Debug Client to assemble, download and execute a Nios II program that performs the desired task.
+Finally, we will use the software tool called the Altera Monitor Program to assemble, download and execute a Nios II program that performs the desired task.